NikolaosGazis/Hoi4-More-Ship-Names/README.md

 - For adding new ship lists to specific countries or formable nations, utilize the **template.txt** provided in the files section.
 Customize it according to your preferences and the context.
 - With each new patch upload, corresponding updates will also be made available here for seamless integration.

-### Licence
+### License
-This repository operates under the [MIT License](https://github.com/NikolaosGazis/hoi4-more-ship-names?tab=MIT-1-ov-file).
+This repository is licensed under the [MIT License](https://github.com/NikolaosGazis/hoi4-more-ship-names?tab=MIT-1-ov-file).